decentralised-dataexchange/automated-data-agreements/README.md

 - Machine readable receipt
 - Fully auditable

 For the machine readable receipt the Kantara Consent Receipt Specification v 1.1.0 will be used as starting point.
 The human readability and auditability form of the data agreement will follow the  Richardian contract [6] which is a signed recording of a legal contract.
+The presentation of the human readable form may be of PDF, HTML or native GUI format.

 ## Use Cases